Sbillups0/Pokemon-Card-Collection/docs/Peer_review_response.md

 ### Review Comment
 - `.one()` can raise an exception if no result is found before checking for deck existence.
 - **Suggestion**: Use `.fetchone()` instead and check if the result is `None` before accessing the value.
+- Were the battle endpoints supposed to be implemented?
+I saw that you had a battle.py, but I was not able to use it in the testing.
+I think that using the battle endpoints would help improve the experience.

 ### battle.py has been update for the above review comment

+### Review comments not considered
+- Not sure if this is intentional or not but I'm not able to view the battle and display endpoints on the render so I couldn’t test those endpoints
+         The endpoint is available and it is visible in render API Docs too.

 ## catalog.py